-For credit risk exposure of accounts receivables, please refer to Note 6(b).
-For the detail and impairment of contract assets, please refer to Note 6(n).
+For credit risk exposure of accounts receivables, please refer to note 6(b).
+For the detail and impairment of contract assets, please refer to note 6(o).

 (ii) Liquidity risk

 The following were the contractual maturities of financial liabilities, including estimated interest payments: